ye-yu/fabric-friendlymob-mod/CONFIG.md

 # Mod Configuration File

+Configuration file is temporary!
+This will be removed after the first complete release.

 The configuration file can be found in `mods/Befriend Minecraft/config.json`.
 However, this file will not appear unless the mod has been loaded at least once.